This post may contain affiliate links.

 - Skirt our RV with inexpensive DIY RV skirting

 - Insulate our RV windows (without blocking out the sunlight!)

 - Insulate our slideouts to prevent heat loss through the floors

 What Our Climate is Like in Winter

 Since buying my RV in the summer of 2016, we have been parked stationary in Kansas City.
-The climate here is not as severe as in some places people might be living or camping in the winter.
+The climate here is not as severe as in some places where people might be living or camping in the winter.
 But temperatures are regularly below freezing.

 A typical winter day in this part of the country is below freezing at night and above freezing (in the 30s or 40s) during the day.
 Usually, we will get a couple of weeks each year where the high temperatures don't get above freezing and the lows are close to zero, but we rarely get sub-zero or negative temperatures.

 And although we usually get at least some snow and possibly ice, the snow doesn't stay on the ground for more than a few days.

 Do you need a four-season RV for winter camping?